 To ensure I don’t go too long between checks, I spread out my free credit reports to get one every four months.
 However, during COVID-19, the credit bureaus are giving away unlimited access to your credit report for free, which means you can check in more often if you want.

 It’s also a good idea to use free credit monitoring, which notifies you right away if a new card is opened or a negative item shows up on your credit.
 That helps you stay one step ahead of identity thieves, should you become a target.

 Stop Paying Full Price for Travel

 So, how many credit cards is too many?
-Until Chase, American Express and Capital One tell me I have too many cards and can’t get a new one, I have yet to find the limit.
+Until Chase and American Express and my other credit cars companies, tell me I have too many cards and can’t get a new one, I have yet to find the limit.
 My 24 credit cards get me access to a world of lower-cost travel and other big benefits and rewards, so I don’t plan on cutting back any time soon.

 Related: Chase Sapphire Preferred Card Review: 60,000 Points, $50 Hotel Credit and More in September 2022

 Great Deals and Bonuses to Check Out on Slickdeals Money:

 - Best Credit Card Bonuses and Perk Offers This Month

 - Best Checking and Savings Account Bonuses and Promos This Month